top of page

 Phase-change phenomena including boiling, evaporation, condensation and icing are key processes in numerous engineering applications such as thermal management of electronics, power generation, building HVAC and desalination.

 We will develop metrological methods with high spatial and temporal resolution to probe thermal transport near the three-phase contact region.
 Such capabilities will aid us in discovering avenues to approach theoretical thermal transport limits.
 We will also develop novel and scalable materials and structures across various length scales to achieve high heat transfer performance.
-These efforts will result in new methods for thermal management, anti-icing, water harvesting and energy-efficient buildings.
+Current effort includes the development of a micro-Raman thermometry platform to probe evaporation near the solid-liquid-vapor three-phase contact region, suppressing flow boiling instability using micro and nanoengineered structures, and high-speed IR imaging to resolve transient heat transfer.

 Related publications